Majhar-98/Majhar-98/README.md

 </html>
  </div>

-- 🔭 I’m currently working on Selenium TestNG
+- 🔭 I’m currently working on Cucumber with Automation
-- 🌱 I’m currently learning on Selenium TestNG
+- 🌱 I’m currently learning on Cucumber with Automation
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about SQA, SDET, Automation
 - 👨‍💻 All of my projects are available at https://github.com/majhar-98